iCepa/iCepa/README.md

 Things that need work:
 - `tun2tor` parses packets, but does not forward them over SOCKS to tor.
 Reach out to @conradev if you are interested in helping with this part.
-- Tor currently exceeds the 5 MB memory limit set on packet provider extensions by Apple (TODO: File radar).
+- Tor currently exceeds the 5 MB memory limit set on packet provider extensions by Apple (rdar://26908158).
 Until this is fixed, iCepa's extension **will crash**.
 If you have a jailbroken device, you can circumvent this with [`jetsamctl`](https://github.com/conradev/jetsamctl).
 Possible solutions include increasing the use of memory mapping in `tor`.
 - The UI is neither designed nor implemented.
 It will be one screen with very simple controls.
 Taking mockups/pull requests for either!
 Create Github issues for now.
 - There is no icon or any branding (the name is not even final).